ckswilliams/modOpenREM/docs/charts.rst

 .. figure:: img/ChartCTMeanDLP.png
    :figwidth: 50%
-   :align: right
+   :align: left
    :alt: Bar chart of mean DLP per acquisition

-   Figure 1: bar chart of mean DLP per acquisition
+   Figure 1: Bar chart of mean DLP per acquisition

-For example, mean DAP per acquisition type (figure 1).
-Below each bar chart there are options to sort the order of the data.
-This can be by average value, size of data sample, or alphabetically.

-Clicking on an entry in the bar chart entry toggles the display of the corresponding series on the chart.

 .. figure:: img/ChartCTMeanDLPhistogram.png
    :figwidth: 50%
    :align: right
    :alt: Histogram of acquisition DLP

-   Figure 2: histogram of abdomen DLP values
+   Figure 2: Histogram of abdomen DLP values

+For example, mean DAP per acquisition type (figure 1).
+Below each bar chart there are options to sort the order of the data.
+This can be by average value, size of data sample, or alphabetically.

+Clicking on an entry in the bar chart legend toggles the display of the corresponding series on the chart.

-Clicking on an individual data point on one of these charts will take you to a histogram of the data for that point so that you can see the shape of the value's distribution (figure 2).
+Clicking on an individual data point on a bar chart will take you to a histogram of the data for that point so that you can see the shape of the value's distribution (figure 2).

-It is possible to create a chart with one series per x-ray system present in the data by ticking the appropriate option in `Chart options` (figure 3).
+You may want to plot a bar chart series for each x-ray system (figure 3).
+This can be done by activating `Plot a series per system` in the `Chart options`.

 .. figure:: img/ChartCTMeanDLPperSystem.png
    :figwidth: 50%
-   :align: right
+   :align: left
    :alt: Bar chart of mean DLP (one system per series)

    Figure 3: Bar chart of mean DLP (one system per series)

-If the the bar chart that you are viewing shows more than one series then clicking on a category name on the x-axis will take you to a plot that shows multiple histograms: one for each series (figure 4).

 .. figure:: img/ChartCTMeanDLPhistogramPerSystem.png
    :figwidth: 50%